Free Cass County Public Records (Search for Anyone)

 Access Cass County Records: marriage, divorce, warrants, arrests, probation, criminal, court, background checks, and all public records.

-Cass County public records are a great place to start looking into someone’s past and present or to check one’s own information.
+Free Cass County public records are a great place to start looking into someone’s past and present or to check one’s own information.

 Whether you want to see if an individual has a criminal record, has been married before, or has since divorced, all of this is possible under the federal Freedom of Information Act and the Ohio Sunshine Laws that make certain documents and information publicly accessible.